Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 • Repeated virtual function calls

-• Scene tree management cost
+• Scene tree management costs

 • Memory fragmentation